molgenis/molgenis-service-armadillo/docs/pages/quick_start.md

 To learn more about DataSHIELD, visit their website or our <a href="/pages/basic_concepts/" >Basic Concepts page</a>.

 ## Playground server
-If you have not yet installed Armadillo but would like to check it out, you can access our <a href="https://armadillo-playground.molgenis.net/" target="_blank">playground server</a>.
+If you have not yet installed Armadillo but would like to try it out, you can access our <a href="https://armadillo-playground.molgenis.net/" target="_blank">playground server</a>.
 Click on 'Institute Account' and 'Register' (located at the bottom).
 Once you have submitted your details, you will receive a confirmation email.
 Click on the link in the email, and you will then have access to the server.
 Return to the URL, and login via 'Institute Acccount'.

 Below we provide a quick start for each type of user: